 On behalf of our client, the Australian Conservation Foundation, EDO argues that the water trigger should apply to the NGWS such that the impacts on matters of national environmental significance are fully assessed.
-The Federal Court heard the matter on 6 October 2020, with the parties to make further submissions before a decision.

 EDO also represented ACF in related litigation against the NGWS that was successful in July 2019, but did not resolve the water trigger issue.